nology-tech/react-code-along/notes/plan.md

 ---

+## How can we use functions as props to capture a users input to filter some data?

-## Creating the Search Box Component
+Creating the Search Box Component.

 This component is going to capture user input and pass it back to its parent component.

-It accepts three props.
+It accepts three props label, searchTerm and handleInput.

-- label -> This the content for the label and the name for the input.
-- searchTerm -> This is going to be the user inputted state.
-- handleInput -> This will be function passed to the component to update the state.

 Create the SearchBox component.